» Resources » Mold Cooling Thermal Analysis Using Basic Channels

 In the Add a new job dialog box, type the job name, for example basic cooling.

-You can choose to keep the same CAD file as the previous job or upload a new CAD file, if, for example, the previous one did not have the channels.
+You can choose to keep the same CAD file as the previous job or upload a new CAD file.
+For this example, you will upload a new CAD file since the previous one did not have the channels. -

 When you upload a CAD file with the same model tree as a previous job, SimForm keeps the categorization, the material definition, and the initial temperature of components with the same name as in the previous job.
 In this case, you can proceed directly to the Categorize and define the cooling channels section.